 Ask to be Introduced to New a Colleague

-Building positive relationships across the organization can help increase your cross-functional knowledge.
+Building positive relationships across the organization can help increase your cross-functional knowledge and learn at work.

 You need to be very intentional about your own learning.